Sunday, June 14, 2026

 In the waters, we are not forgotten.
 We are being fortified (Ps.
 84:7; 1 Pe 5:10).

 Sink &/or Swim but never give in to the adversary.
-Let us learn to walk on the water!
+Let us learn to walk on the water and swim subsurface!
 (Mt 14:22-33)

 Psalm 77:19: “Your path led through the sea, your way through the mighty waters, though your footprints were not seen.”
 (NIV) Listen at BLB HERE